varunsrin/rusty_money/README.md

 # Rusty-Money

-Rusty-Money handles currencies in Rust and helps with rounding, currency tracking and parsing.
+Money lets you handle currencies in Rust easily and takes care of rounding, currency tracking and parsing monetary symbols according to ISO 4217 standards.

 ## Example